-- Demonstrate proficient entry-level knowledge and skill in implementing treatment practices appropriate to the plan of care established by the physical therapist. - Demonstrate proficient entry-level knowledge and skill in utilizing testing and measurement techniques appropriate to the plan of care established by the physical therapist. - Communicate effectively with patients, families, colleagues, and other healthcare providers.
+• Demonstrate proficient entry-level knowledge and skill in implementing treatment practices appropriate to the plan of care established by the physical therapist.

+• Demonstrate proficient entry-level knowledge and skill in utilizing testing and measurement techniques appropriate to the plan of care established by the physical therapist.

+• Communicate effectively with patients, families, colleagues, and other healthcare providers.

-- Demonstrate behavior that reflects respect for and sensitivity to individual differences when working with patients, families, colleagues, and other healthcare professionals. - Adhere to ethical and legal standards throughout the provision of physical therapy services. - Provide patient care in a safe manner that minimizes risk to patient, self, and others. - Practice physical therapy in an effective manner making judgments consistent with the physical therapist's plan of care and the role of the physical therapist assistant. - Practice lifelong learning that reflects social responsibility and career development.
+• Demonstrate behavior that reflects respect for and sensitivity to individual differences when working with patients, families, colleagues, and other healthcare professionals.

+• Provide patient care in a safe manner that minimizes risk to patient, self, and others.

+• Practice physical therapy in an effective manner making judgments consistent with the physical therapist's plan of care and the role of the physical therapist assistant.

+• Practice lifelong learning that reflects social responsibility and career development.